Cacti/documentation/Graph-Rules.md

 the next step is graph creation.
 Graph rules are processed top to bottom.

-The graph rule matches the graph template tby looking at the data fields chosen that are avaliable in the data query for example below we are creating graphs for interface traffic the data query has several fields avaliable to match on
+The graph rule matches the graph template tby looking at the data fields chosen that are avaliable in the data query for example below we are creating graphs for interface traffic the data query has several fields avaliable to match on.

+You can see how these rules would take place by clicking the show matching objects link.

 ![Automation Graph Rules](images/automation-graph-rules.png)